 For more information about how this feature is implemented, see Fixed-Amount Discount.

-If you have the Credit for Prorated Discount feature enabled, ensure that it only applies to the scenarios where all the following conditions are met:
+If you have the Credit for Prorated Discount feature enabled, the best practices to use discount charges are as follows:

 - One fixed-amount discount charge only applies to one regular charge instead of multiple regular charges.

-- The discount charge and the applied-to regular charge has the same bill cycle day, and the bill cycle day never changes.
+- The discount charge and the applied-to regular charge have the same bill cycle day, and the bill cycle day never changes.

-- The discount charge has the same activation or cancelation date as other regular charges in the same product rate plan.
+- The discount charge has the same activation or cancelation date as the applied-to regular charge.